akleemans/aoc-2024/README.md

 Python/[SymPy](https://www.sympy.org/en/index.html), ignoring the "cheapest" condition.
 The first solution for each equation was already the right one, and I only found out afterwards that all "vectors" were linearly independent, so I got lucky.

+Re-implemented this later in Nim with the [`manu` package](https://planetis-m.github.io/manu/) to solve it as a linear equation system as matrix, to also have it in Nim (and speed it up a bit, from around a second to below a millisecond).

 ### Day 14